MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

 > [!NOTE]
 >
 > * Collaborator added to your project doesn't receive any notification.
-Project owner needs to notify collaborator offline
+Project owner needs to notify collaborator offline.
 > * Azure related permissions must be set manually by Azure subscription administrator on Microsoft Azure portal.
-Azure account must have contributor role for the subscription so that developers can work together to provision, and deploy TeamsFx project
+Azure account must have contributor role for the subscription so that developers can work together to provision, and deploy TeamsFx project.

 ## See also